 As in any pursuit, you learn as you go.

-When my first book came out in May of 2015 I planned to take a big part of the distribution and sales duty on my shoulders, grind it out, and make money.
+When my first book came out on March 25th of 2015 I planned to take a big part of the distribution and sales duty on my shoulders, grind it out, and make money.
 Instead, I got discouraged and gave up, relying on other people to sell my book, and leaving royalties as my only source of revenue from the project.